Camino del Norte

 The minimum age for this tour is: 12 Years

-This walk is graded moderate to strenuous and includes daily walks of between 12 – 33 km per day.
+This walk is graded moderate overall and includes daily walks of between 12 – 33 km per day.

 The Camino Del Norte follows a mixture of farm/dirt tracks, minor roads and footpaths.